sh1boot/sh1boot.github.io/drafts/memory-tagging.md

 implications.

-OK, I just looked, and they point to Meltdown-style attacks; where you perform a load an permissible load and use the data to pollute other cache lines to determine what that value is while you're still speculating, before the operation is trapped.
+OK, I just looked, and they point to Meltdown-style attacks; where you perform an unpermitted load and use the data to pollute other cache lines to determine what that value is while you're still speculating, before the operation is trapped.

 I think they didn't really address "do the eviction but withold the data".